 Similarly, Sotheby’s is hosting several sales in January, and you can see the full listing here.
 We will absolutely preview the Important Americana sale, and my husband might attend the actual auction.
 There’s also several educational symposiums being offered, that would an excellent learning opportunity for anyone who wants to learn more about art and antiques.

 The Art, Design & Antiques Show at Wallace Hall

-This is a show my husband and I never miss.
-In its 3rd year, the Art, Design & Antiques Show at Wallace Hall hosts over thirty dealers, specializing in gorgeous Folk Art, antiques, decorative objects, paintings, jewelry, and more.
-Year after year, we always find several treasures to bring back with us to Texas, like the cabinet we picked up last year, pictured above.
-The show runs January 18-20.
+This is a NYC antiques show my husband and I never miss.
+In its 5th year, the Art, Design & Antiques Show at Wallace Hall hosts over thirty dealers, specializing in gorgeous Folk Art, antiques, decorative objects, paintings, jewelry, and more.
+Year after year, we always find several treasures to bring back with us to Texas, like the cabinet we picked up two years ago, pictured below.
+The show runs January 24-26, 2020.
 For more information, click here.